-- (1) (1) A group health insurance policy issued or renewed in this state shall provide coverage or reimbursement for medically necessary treatment of mental or nervous conditions behavioral health conditions and chemical dependency, including at the same level as, and subject to limitations no more restrictive than those imposed on coverage or reimbursement for medically necessary treatment for other medical or surgical conditions.
-Any limitations must comply with the "predominant" and "substantially all" tests in the federal Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act, 29 U.S.C.
-1185a and implementing regulations at 45 CFR 146.136 and 147.160 - (2) A group health insurer must use the same methodology to set reimbursement rates paid to behavioral health treatment providers that the insurer uses to set reimbursement rates for medical and surgical treatment providers.
-The methodology and rates used for behavioral health treatment providers must be updated in a manner equivalent to updating the methodology and rates for medical and surgical treatment providers, unless otherwise required by law. - (3) A group health insurance policy issued or renewed in this state that reimburses out-of-network providers for medical or surgical services must reimburse out-of-network providers for behavioral health treatment on the same terms and at a rate that is in parity with the rate paid medical or surgical treatment providers. - (42) For the purposes of ORS 743A.168, the following standards apply in determining whether coverage for expenses arising from treatment for chemical dependency, including alcoholism, and for mental or nervous conditions behavioral health conditions is provided at the same level as, and subject to limitations no more restrictive than, those imposed on coverage or reimbursement of expenses arising from treatment for other medical or surgical conditions: - (a) The co-payment, coinsurance, reimbursement, or other cost sharing, including, but not limited to, deductibles for mental or nervous behavioral health conditions and chemical dependency, including alcoholism, may be no more than the co-payment or coinsurance, or other cost sharing, including, but not limited to, deductibles for medical and surgical services otherwise provided under the health insurance policy. - (b) The co-payment, coinsurance, reimbursement, or other cost sharing, including, but not limited to, deductibles for wellness and preventive services for mental or nervous behavioral health conditions and chemical dependency, including alcoholism, may be no more than the co-payment or coinsurance, or other cost sharing, including, but not limited to, deductibles for wellness and preventive services otherwise provided under the health insurance policy. - (c) If annual or lifetime limits apply for treatment of mental or nervous conditions behavioral health conditions and chemical dependency, including alcoholism the limits must comply with the "predominately equal" to and "substantially all" tests in the federal Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act, 29 U.S.C.
+- (1) A group health insurance policy or an individual health benefit plan issued or renewed in this state shall provide coverage or reimbursement for medically necessary treatment of mental or nervous conditions behavioral health conditions and chemical dependency, including at the same level as, and subject to limitations no more restrictive than those imposed on coverage or reimbursement for medically necessary treatment for other-medical or surgical conditions.
+Any qualitative limitations must comply with the "predominant" and "substantially all" tests in the federal Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act, 29 U.S.C.
+1185a and implementing regulations at 45 CFR 146.136 and 147.160. - (2) A group health insurance policy or an individual health benefit plan issued of renewed in this state must use the same methodology to set reimbursement rates paid to behavioral health treatment providers that the group health insurer or issuer of an individual health benefit plan uses to set reimbursement rates for medical and surgical treatment providers. - (3) A group health insurance policy or an individual health benefit plan issued or renewed in this state must update the methodology and rates for reimbursing behavioral health treatment providers in a manner equivalent to the manner in which the group health insurer or issuer of an individual health benefit plan updates the methodology and rates for reimbursing medical and surgical treatment providers, unless otherwise required by federal law. - (42) For the purposes of ORS 743A.168, the following standards apply in determining whether coverage for expenses arising from treatment for chemical dependency, including alcoholism, and for mental or nervous conditions behavioral health conditions is provided at the same level as, and subject to limitations no more restrictive than, those imposed on coverage or reimbursement of expenses arising from treatment for other-medical or surgical conditions: - (a) The co-payment, coinsurance, reimbursement, or other cost sharing, including, but not limited to, deductibles for mental or nervous behavioral health conditions and chemical dependency, including alcoholism, may be no more than the co-payment or coinsurance, or other cost sharing, including, but not limited to, deductibles for medical and surgical services otherwise provided under the health insurance policy. - (b) The co-payment, coinsurance, reimbursement, or other cost sharing, including, but not limited to, deductibles for wellness and preventive services for mental or nervous behavioral health conditions and chemical dependency, including alcoholism, may be no more than the co-payment or coinsurance, or other cost sharing, including, but not limited to, deductibles for wellness and preventive services otherwise provided under the health insurance policy. - (c) If annual or lifetime limits apply for treatment of mental or nervous conditions behavioral health conditions and chemical dependency, including alcoholism the limits must comply with the "predominately equal" to and "substantially all" tests in the federal Paul Wellstone and Pete Domenici

+Mental Health Parity and Addiction Equity Act, 29 U.S.C.
 1185a and implementing regulations at 45 CFR 146.136 and 147.160.